 That leaves a comparison between systems based on diesel gensets and solar PV or wind power – and the high cost of fuel and logistics means that hybrid renewable power supplies are significantly more attractive as running costs mount up over a number of years.

 An example of the use of a photovoltaic panel/battery system is given on the right.

 One operator that has adopted an ICCP system powered by solar PV and battery systems is the Hassi R’Mel gas field pipeline in Algeria.
 Located around 550 km south of Algiers in the Sahara Desert, the pipeline is 1,650-km long and stretches from the remote Hassi R’Mel gas field in Algeria to Qued Saf-Saf on the Tunisian border.
 The pipeline then feeds into Transmed’s supply link that flows from Tunisia to Italy to provide Europe with gas.
 The field currently represents a quarter of Algeria’s total gas output.

-In 2018, Spie Oil & Gas Services installed an ICCP system that is powered by solar PV panels in conjunction with nickel technology battery systems, to ensure a constant unbroken 100 Watt supply to keep the cathodic protection systems operating.
+Spie Oil & Gas Services has installed an ICCP system that is powered by solar PV panels in conjunction with nickel technology battery systems, to ensure a constant unbroken 100 Watt supply to keep the cathodic protection systems operating.

 The batteries were installed at 34 stations along the pipeline where they store energy from solar panels.
 During daylight hours, solar PV panels generate electricity to meet the demands of ICCP, run SCADA (Supervisory Control and Data Acquisition) systems and charge the batteries.
 When the sun sets and on overcast days, the batteries step in to maintain a continuous power supply.
 They are sized to provide up to five days of power to ensure the pipeline is protected even in rare extended periods of overcast weather.